• Skip to primary navigation

 Instructions

 • Cut the watermelon.
-Slice the watermelon quarters lengthwise and place the slices in a single layer on a sheet pan (or two if necessary).
+Slice the watermelon in half, and then into quarters, lengthwise.
+Slice each quarter into approximately 1-inch slices, and place them in a single layer on a sheet pan (or two if necessary).

 • Make the Chile-Lime marinade.
 In a small bowl, combine the oil, chile paste, lime zest and juice, and a pinch of salt.
 Whisk to blend.